 “Come back to Piemonte with me,” his father answered, “and I’ll show you where Hannibal stabled his elephants.”

 Enjoy 36 colorful tales of the author’s extended family, immigrants to a unique part of the country—from an equally interesting culture.

-Classroom Strategies for the Subversive English Teacher is a large book with practical support, teaching strategies, and non-conformist survival skills for an increasingly bureaucratic profession.
+Classroom Strategies for the Subversive English Teacher offers practical support, teaching strategies, and non-conformist survival skills for an increasingly bureaucratic profession.

 Life lessons are also included, making it an entertaining read for anyone—no extra charge.
 It will show you how to improve your reading, writing, and critical thinking―vital elements to personal growth.